Update you browser

 • Full-time study

-The aim of this commercial, connected approach is to create practice leaders within the ‘third age’ of automotive and mobility design and the broad spectrum of mobility services and artefacts – forming a new generation of designers who have both the skill set and mind-set to operate as strategic leaders with a broad range of abilities and insight about their own ‘point-of-impact’ on an increasingly diverse industry.
+Our commercial, connected approach creates leaders in automotive and mobility design and the broad spectrum of mobility services and artefacts.
+You’ll become part of a new generation of designers with a broad range of abilities, who have both the insight and ambition to make an impact in an increasingly diverse industry.

 Gallery